What is CTEM? A Guide to Continuous Threat Exposure Management

 Manufacturing: Organisations with operational technology can gain visibility into security gaps between IT and OT environments that traditional testing might miss.

-Public Sector: Government and public service organisations can demonstrate responsible stewardship of taxpayer resources while meeting increased security expectations.
+Public Sector: Government and public service organisations can demonstrate responsible stewardship of taxpayer resources while meeting increased security expectations

 Strategic Integration with Security Operations

 This becomes particularly valuable when integrated with Governance, Risk and Compliance (GRC) tools and Security Operations Centre (SOC) capabilities.
-Together, these components strengthen an organisation’s risk management, optimise resource allocation and provide comprehensive protection.
+Together, these components strengthen an organisation’s risk management.
+They optimise resource allocation and provide comprehensive protection.
 The integration also enables more meaningful security reporting to boards and executives who need clear, data-driven insights rather than technical jargon.

 The Reality of Security Effectiveness